drejohnson/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+  Middleware and Routing

 - [ ] Describe Middleware?

+  Middleware are functions that add features the Express applictions.

 - [ ] Describe a Resource?

+  Everything is a resource
+  Resources are available via a unique URI.
+  Resources can have multiple representations
+  HTTP methods are used to manage resources

 - [ ] What can the API return to help clients know if a request was successful?

+  The API can return status codes to help the client know if a request was successful

 - [ ] How can we partition our application into sub-applications?

+  By using the single resposibility principle where each piece of code is responsible for doing one thing.

 ## Minimum Viable Product